Communications Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for communications professionals in Florida?

 Large media and entertainment companies with Florida operations are among the most active sponsors for communications roles.
 NBCUniversal and Telemundo maintain substantial teams in Miami, while Comcast operates across multiple Florida markets.
 Hospitality and tourism giants like Disney and Universal Studios also sponsor communications staff.
-Large healthcare systems, including AdventHealth and HCA Florida, hire communications and public relations professionals and have sponsored H-1B workers.
+Large healthcare systems, including AdventHealth and HCA Florida, hire communications and public relations professionals and have sponsored H-1B visa workers.

 Which visa types are most common for communications roles in Florida?